Queretaro-Atlas horror is a reflection of the violence that ravages everyday life in Mexico

 One knife-wielding individual cut the net off one of the goals to take it home with him.
 While the police even confiscated coins from the away fans, the home crowd brandished sharp objects while they supposedly cheered on their side.

-Today, sport is of secondary importance, the Liga MX for now halted.
+Today, sport is of secondary importance, the Liga MX for now halted, although organisers plan to resume regular action by next weekend.
 We must show solidarity with the victims of this horrifying assault and those who even if they escaped injury will have to live with the memory for years to come.

 If the Liga MX and its teams cannot guarantee the safety and wellbeing of fans, how can the ball keep rolling?
 Until something is done one unacceptable concern will remain in every supporter's mind: will I make it home once the 90 minutes is up?